CVE-2025-48928

 CVE-2025-48928 is a medium-severity Exposure of Core Dump File to an Unauthorized Control Sphere (CWE-528) vulnerability in Smarsh Telemessage.
 Its CVSS base score is 4.0 (Medium).

-Operationally, ranked in the top 7.6% of CVEs by exploit likelihood; CISA has added it to the Known Exploited Vulnerabilities catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Data from Local System (T1005); ranked at the 34th percentile by exploit likelihood (below the median); CISA has added it to the Known Exploited Vulnerabilities catalog.

 The vulnerability affects the TeleMessage service through 2025-05-05, which relies on a JSP application.
 In this implementation the application heap retains content comparable to a core dump, exposing passwords that were previously transmitted over HTTP.
 The issue is tracked as CVE-2025-48928 with CVSS 4.0 and is associated with CWE-528 and CWE-552.